DR Congo National Football Team at World Cup 2026

 DR Congo Team Kits (2026)

 DR Congo's 2026 World Cup kits feature the national colors of blue, red, and gold referencing the Congolese national flag.
-The kit supplier details are yet to be confirmed for the 2026 tournament cycle.
+The kit supplier details are yet to be confirmed for the 2026 tournament phase.
 The blue and gold combination is the Leopards' most recognizable international sporting color identity.

 Home